-SERIOUS AND FATAL REACTIONS HAVE BEEN REPORTED IN PATIENTS RECEIVINGCONCURRENT ADMINISTRATION OF CIPROFLOXACIN AND
+SERIOUS AND FATAL REACTIONS HAVE BEEN REPORTED IN PATIENTS RECEIVING CONCURRENT ADMINISTRATION OF INTRAVENOUS CIPROFLOXACIN AND

 THEOPHYLLINE.
 These reactions have included cardiac arrest, seizure, status epilepticus, and respiratory failure.
-Although similar serious adverse effects have been reported in patients receiving theophylline alone, the possibility that these reactions may be potentiated by ciprofloxacin cannot be eliminated.
+Although similar serious adverse events have been reported in patients receiving theophylline alone, the possibility that these reactions may be potentiated by ciprofloxacin cannot be eliminated.
 If concomitant use cannot be avoided, serum levels of theophylline should be monitored and dosage adjustments made as appropriate.